How to Build a Fast Pinewood Derby Car

 More Weight, More Inertia, More Momentum

 Your car moves down the track from the force of gravity.
 If your car is too light, it will have less inertia in the flat part of the track.
 Be sure your car weighs as close to 5 oz as possible.
 Find someone with a scale, purchase an inexpensive scale or weigh your car at the Post Office.
-Add weights until the car with the wheels and axles is up to 5 oz.
+Add weights until the car block, along with the wheels and axles, is up to 5 oz.
 Don't wait until race night to get this right!
 When I managed our pinewood derby race, there was always a scramble just before the race to weigh cars and bring them up to 5 oz.

 Making your pine wood car go straight